 Berea, Kentucky – On September 14, Accelerating Appalachia (ACAP) received notification of a $20 million* grant award from the United States Department of Agriculture (USDA).
 Accelerating Appalachia’s proposal was selected as one out of 70 awardees, from 450 applicants from across the country.
 The USDA’s Natural Resources Conservation Service (NRCS) office invited the public to submit proposals that would promote and market innovative climate-smart (regenerative) commodities that help reduce greenhouse gasses and sequester carbon.

 The accepted proposal, Building Soil, Building Equity: Accelerating a Resilient Farming Movement in Appalachia, will begin early 2023.
-The project’s overarching goal aims to train and provide funding to over 700 farmers to sequester over 3.5 million tons of carbon over a three to five year period.
+The project’s overarching goal aims to train and provide funding up to 600 farmers to sequester 700,000+ tons of carbon over a three to five year period.
 In equal measure, the project supports improving soil health, improving food nutrition, increasing water retention, restoring biodiversity and helping new and existing small to medium-size growers gain access to or stay on land for rebuilding rural communities.
 The project spans thousands of acres of Appalachian and rural southeastern land including Kentucky, North Carolina, Tennessee, South Carolina, West Virginia, Virginia, Ohio, and Georgia.

 “We’re honored to partner with the National Center for Appropriate Technology (who will provide regenerative climate smart agriculture training to farmers on this project), alongside our top-notch Kentucky and Appalachian-based partners in support of one of the most biodiverse regions on the planet – South-Central Appalachia.
 This funding enables us to increase our capacity to support regenerative climate smart agriculture in our rural and underserved regions.
 This project is going to play an important role in supporting rural communities and producers as we collectively design and implement systems that support resiliency in a changing climate” said Accelerating Appalachia CEO/Founder SaraDay Evans.